-The Communal Bakehouse is located on The Moor, on the stretch between The Angel and The Kings Arms.
+The Communal Bakehouse is located on The Moor, on the stretch between The Angel and Pitt Lane.

 The building in which the Communal Bakehouse is located has a history which goes back much further than the ovens themselves.
 The construction of the building, with one wall in single brick and the others of double brick, and the age of the timbers, suggests that it may have started life as a gunpowder store for the local mines.
 At one time miners were responsible for purchasing gunpowder for use in blasting.
 There were a number of powder stores in the area, which would have been redundant after safer dynamite became in more general use after 1867.